-Dr. Grauer is the assistant dean for Retention, Diversity and Inclusion for the College of Engineering at Kansas State University.
-She administers Academic Success Center programs, including Scholars Assisting Scholars Tutoring, Women in Engineering, Multicultural Engineering, First-Year Engineering and Engineering Outreach Programs.
-She serves as adviser for Society of Women Engineers and co-PI for the Kansas Louis Stokes Alliance for Minority Participation.
+Amy Betz is the assistant dean for Retention, Diversity and Inclusion for the Carl R. Ice College of Engineering and associate professor of mechanical and nuclear engineering.
+She administers Academic Success Center programs, including Scholars Assisting Scholars Tutoring, Women in Engineering, Multicultural Engineering and First-Year Engineering.

 Academic Success Center Coordinator

 Keleigh Schettler is coordinator for the Ike and Letty Evans Academic Success Center, or ASC.
 She manages day-to-day operations of the center in the Fiedler Learning Commons including supervision of student staff, advising students in the general engineering program and co-teaching the Engineering Student Success Seminar (DEN015).

 Keleigh is a graduate of Kansas State University in animal science and industry and is currently pursuing a graduate degree here in the same discipline with an emphasis in anatomy and physiology.

 For questions about the ASC, please contact Keleigh at 785-532-2791 or firstname.lastname@example.org.